napnel/BlazorMLWebApp/README.md

 ## Features

-ONNX files are used to infer the images.
+For image inference, the [ONNX files](https://github.com/onnx/models/tree/main/vision/classification/squeezenet) for the SqueezeNet model trained on the ImageNet dataset are used.ONNX files are used to infer the images.

-## Requirement
+## Dependencies

 Package and Version